CartoDB/carto-workshop/03-cartography/exercises/africa.md

 ## Ocean

-+ In order to style "Ocean" layer:
++ In order to style *Ocean* layer:
   1. Go back to *LAYERS* pane
-  2. Click on "Ocean" layer
+  2. Click on *Ocean* layer
   3. Go to *STYLE* tab
-  4. Open CartoCSS view by clickin the slider button
+  4. Open CartoCSS view by clicking the slider button
   5. Apply this code:

 ```css